 - University Police should be contacted immediately for threatened suicide or suicide in progress (464-4000) and the Dean of Student Affairs informed without delay.

 - Disruptive Behavior

 - Faculty or staff who observe or learn about highly disruptive behavior in class or elsewhere should contact the Dean of Student Affairs without delay.

 - University Police (464-4000) should be called in a situation of escalating concern.

 - C.A.R.E. meets at least quarterly, but shall meet as frequently as necessary to address active cases or referrals.

-- The report is reviewed by the committee chair and two committee members are assigned to meet with the student, preferably within 48 hours from the day the report is received.
+- The report is reviewed by the chair and two team members are assigned to meet with the student, preferably within 48 hours from the day the report is received.

-- The full committee may be convened to consider the most appropriate course of action.
+- The entire team may be convened to consider the most appropriate course of action.
 A written report including their collective opinion concerning the behavior of the student and recommendations for resolution/disposition of the case will be presented to the Dean at the conclusion of the investigation.
 Matters of greater urgency shall require an expedited report to the Dean of Student Affairs for action.

 - Joan O'Brien (Chair), College of Health Professions

 - Patricia Powers, College of Nursing